vcolavin/blog/content/blog/2019/promise-chaining/index.md

 The `logThenWait` function just accepts a number, prints it, and returns a promise which resolves in one second.
 If you're comfortable with JS promises, it is not unusual.

-Bringing all together is this:
+I brought it together with this `reduce`:

 ```javascript
 [1, 2, 3].reduce(